Damien8x/CPU_Scheduling/README.txt

 Understanding Program: Program will simulate three Process Scheduling algorithms, Shortest Job First (SJF), Round Robin, and Shortest Remaining Time First(SRTF).
 For all algorithms display will
-include: Average Turnaround Time, Overall Throughput of system, Average Waiting Time, as well as the order of process execution for the respective algorithm.
+include: Average Turnaround Time, Overall Throughput, Average Waiting Time, as well as the order of process execution for their respective algorithm.

 Run Program Instructions: